Cinema '76 - Let's go Indie

 BIRDSHOT AND STAR NA SI VAN DAMME STALLONE

-When I was a child, I always see different Filipino Films from action, comedy to drama and most of them will be a part of my childhood.
+When I was a child, I always saw different Filipino Films from action, and comedy to drama and most of them were a part of my childhood.
 Visiting Cinema ’76 gave me a chance to relive that moment and see the changes in Philippine Cinema and made me appreciate it more.
-It is a theater that gives a chance for Filipino filmmakers to show that we can create masterpieces.
+It is a theater that gives chance for Filipino filmmakers to show that we can create masterpieces.

 Kudos to TBA for having a theater like this!
 They solved one of the problems in the industry — to help local filmmakers and actors show their works to us Filipinos.
 It is a big help for the industry and the country to promote creativity and cultural appreciation.
 It has the purpose of showing Filipino culture, talents, and arts.